stakater/kubestackplus-docs/content/about/service-definition.md

 ### Secrets Stores

-#### HashiCorp Vault OSS
+#### Hashicorp Vault OSS

-SAAP includes HashiCorp Vault OSS for secrets management, limited to use by applications running on SAAP.
+SAAP includes Hashicorp Vault OSS for secrets management, limited to use by applications running on SAAP.

 #### Clouds Secrets Store